Classical 99.5 | Classical Radio Boston

 8:00 PM

-French conductor Nathalie Stutzmann makes her Boston Symphony Orchestra debut in a program that begins with Beethoven’s towering Violin Concerto, with soloist Veronika Eberle in her Symphony Hall debut.
+French conductor Nathalie Stutzmann makes her Boston Symphony Orchestra conducting debut in a program that begins with Beethoven’s towering Violin Concerto, with soloist Veronika Eberle in her Symphony Hall debut.
 The concert continues with Ravel's Alborada del gracioso and the suite from Stravinsky’s ballet The Firebird, a Russian folk tale of heroism, magic, and renewal that vaulted the composer to the forefront of modern music.

 Nathalie Stutzmann, conductor